pzhaonet/pinyin/readme.md

 ## Updates

+- 2018-10-09. **version 1.1.3**.
+Faster.
+Users can preload the library.
+A simple library was added.
+Four-corner codes are supported.
+A co-author joined.
+- 2018-01-17. **version 1.1.1**.
+Remove the vignettes.
 - 2017-06-19. **Version 1.1.0**.
 On CRAN.
 Fixed some bugs.
 - 2017-06-19. **Version 1.0.2**.
 Released on CRAN!
 - 2017-06-01. **Version 1.0.0**. `zh2py()` has been removed.
 Now the main function is `pinyin()`.
 Submitted to CRAN!